TBC, December 2018 – 9:30 am to 5:00 pm x 2 days

 AUSIT and ASLIA members receive a 10% discount: $390 (GST included).

-Certificates of Completion will be issued to participants who attend all face-to-face hours of the course, and complete all self-study activities.
+Certificates of Completion will only be issued to participants who attend all face-to-face hours of the course.

 Testimonials from participants at previous sessions of this course: